Board Executive Committee

 Treasurer

 Eric Sloan is a partner with the New York office of Gibson, Dunn & Crutcher LLP.
 He received his B.A., with honors in English Literature, from Northwestern University, his J.D. from the University of Chicago Law School, and his LL.M.
 (Taxation) with distinction from the Georgetown University Law Center.
-His clients include private equity and hedge funds and private and publicly traded corporations.
+His clients include private equity funds and private and publicly traded corporations and businesses.
 He is a long-time member and former Treasurer of Kolot Chayeinu in Brooklyn.
-His wife, Dominique Bravo, a lawyer, is the Associate Executive Director of the Center on Race, Law and Justice at Fordham Law School in New York City.
+His wife, Dominique Bravo, a lawyer, advises nonprofits and produces films (principally documentaries) and theater productions.
 They have three children and live in Brooklyn.

 Immediate Past Co-Chair